haifenghuang/magpie/misc/vscode/README.md

 # Syntax Support for VS Code(vsc)

-This file provides Syntax highlighting support for the monkey Language in `Vs Code`
+This file provides Syntax highlighting support for the magpie Language in `Vs Code`

 ## VS Code screenshot